Trushna2426/FilmFind/README.md

 1. Homepage : This is the homepage where users can enter the name of a movie to get recommendations.
 ![Input Page](input_form.png.png)

-2.Recommendations : This screen displays recommended movies as flash-style cards once a user submits their input.
+2. Recommendations : This screen displays recommended movies as flash-style cards once a user submits their input.
 ![Recommendations Page](recommendations.png.png)
 ---